 Three Sisters Blue Mountains are a magnificent eroded sandstone formation that attracts the hearts and minds of its visitors.
 Many different colours of the sandstone bring its changing characteristics to the view throughout the passing days and seasons.
 Three sisters also stand magnificently illuminated by floodlit up until 11 p.m. against the black background of the night sky.
 These beauties also played a major role in the past as a foundation of beliefs and stories of the Aboriginal people.

 However, this spiritual place of the Aboriginal ancestors is a part of the Blue Mountains National Park today.
 Three Sisters Blue Mountains are at Echo Point Katoomba, just around 2.5 km south of the Great Western Highway.
 These sisters who stand over 3000 feet above sea level attract millions of visitors each year and joining a Blue Mountains day trip is everyone’s bucket list irrespective of local or overseas travelers.
-Queen Elizabeth lookout platform is the best selfie location of our experiences.
+Queen Elizabeth lookout platform is the best selfie photography spot in Blue Mountains of our experiences.

 Some many stories and legends describe the story of three sisters from many different points of view.

 Aboriginal Dream time legends of Blue Mountains Three Sisters

 Legend of the Three Sisters Blue Mountains – 1

 ‘Meehni’, ‘Wimlah’ and ‘Gunnedoo’ were three sisters born in the Katoomba tribe.
 They lived in the peaceful Jamison Valley with the other members of their family.
 They grew into three beautiful young ladies as the days passed.
 As the story says, there were none to match their beauty ever walk the valley.
 So, it was not a surprise when the stories of their beauty travel far beyond the Jamison Valley.